 2.2.2 Other Government documents, drawings, and publications.
 The following other Government documents, drawings, and publications form a part of this document to the extent specified herein.
-Unless otherwise specified, the issues are those cited in the solicitation.
+Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.